-Not all charging cables are created equal and there are a few things to consider when purchasing a suitable cable for your EV.
-Cable length and charge speed are the 2 main variables, however, design and quality also play a role here.
+Not all charging cables are created equal, and there are a few things to consider when purchasing a suitable cable for your EV.
+Cable length and charge speed are the 2 main variables.
+However, design and quality also play a role here.

 In this article, we have rounded up a few popular charging cables and compared them on features, quality and price.

-We also discuss some of the things you need to know and look out for when purchasing your charging cable such as when you may need to use it, what length you will need and what charging speed should the cable be capable of.
+We also discuss some of the things you need to know and look out for when purchasing your charging cable, such as when you may need to use it, what length you will need, and what charging speed the cable should be capable of.

 5 of the best Type-2 EV charging cables in Australia